-If you have any students that need to receive medication at school, please fill out the Medication Consent Form and deliver it to the nurse's office with the medication.
+If you have any students that need to receive medication at school, please fill out the Medicine Dispensing Consent Form and deliver it to the nurse's office with the medication.
 All medication must remain locked in the nurse's office.
 With the exception of inhalers, no student will be permitted to carry any medication on their person.
 Please refer to the Student Handbook (or text below) for more information regarding medication at school.

 Medication at school: